dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 - Built-in Ethernet, Audio
 - Sleep and wake
 - DRM(like Netflix, but only SMBIOS iMacPro1,1)
-- FCPX edit, skimming, export (but export speed is too slow, partialy iGPU accelerated)
+- FCPX editing, skimming, export (but export speed is too slow, partialy iGPU accelerated)

 ## What doesn't works